AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

 2. Click on the **Schemas** tab in the left rail followed by a click on **Create Schema**.
 3. On the resulting screen, name your schema** **by entering **Loyalty Schema **into the **Display name** field.
 Give a proper description as well in the **Description** field.

-    **Note:** All the schema columns are case sensitive.
+    >[!NOTE] All the schema columns are case sensitive.
 Please make sure you follow the naming suggestion exactly or you might face errors while ingesting data in next exercise.

 4. Click **Assign** from the **Composition** column and on the **Assign class** overlay, select the **XDM Individual Profile** option (the **Use Existing Class** radio button at the top should already be selected) then click **Assign Class**.